 You could be training:

 guide dogs for blind or visually impaired people, to help their owners get about every day, for example crossing roads or avoiding obstacles in busy areas

 hearing dogs, to alert deaf people to sounds such as door bells, smoke alarms, telephones, alarm clocks or crying babies

 medical or seizure alert dogs, to alert their owners with serious health conditions, such as diabetes or severe allergic reactions, before a medical emergency, or to alert their owner with epilepsy if they are about to have a seizure

 disability assistance dogs, to help people with physical disabilities carry out daily tasks such as opening and closing doors, or pressing buttons on phones or emergency alarms.
 They may also support children with autism to help them cope better in social settings and provide companionship.

 In all cases, you could be:

 settling the dog in at the training centre, taking it for walks and playing with it to find out what its abilities are

-- giving the dog basic training such as obeying simple voice commands, fetching skills or avoiding obstacles and stopping for traffic
+working alongside volunteers who foster dogs to give the dog basic training such as obeying simple voice commands, fetching skills or avoiding obstacles and stopping for traffic

 teaching the dog advanced skills, such as carrying out emergency response procedures, or picking items off supermarket shelves, loading and unloading washing machines, depending on the type of support dog

 matching the dog to the right person, for example, placing a lively, energetic dog with a young, active person

 teaching the new owner to feed, groom and care for the dog

 training the owner and dog together, to work as a team

 helping establish a dog in its new owner’s home, making follow up home visits, to deal with any problems

 The figures below are only a guide.
 Actual pay rates may vary, depending on: